joemfox/ballgame/README.md

 This is a Docker project.
 To get started, run `docker compose up --d` from the project root.

 *jan.
+3*
+- created Membership intermediate class for adding player to team
+- added many-to-many relationship to Team for use as a lineup
+- added position multiselect filtering API
+- added frontend for position multiselect
+- next: validate lineups/create position slots somehow

+*jan.
 2*
 - correctly set up tailwind + shadcn/ui
 - implemented player list data table